huan11/refactor-to-patterns-practice/app/src/main/java/org/example/refactorings27/Creation6/MoveCreationKnowledgeToFactory/myWork/think.md

       2. Inline class to merge NodeFactory with StringNodeParsing-Option.

+         * 移花接木（修改路由）
          * // Step 1 Move the Factory creation method to middle class
          * // Step 2 route the call of creation method to middle class
+         *
+         * 清理现场
+         * delete the Factory method (not used by others)
+         2. rename middle class to Factory
+         3. rename parser's(who called the middle class before) factory get and set method